Schimidt99/Bayesian-probabilistic-model/README.md

 Note about the data used in the models:

--The input data of all the models were autoscale in the CSV spreadsheets, as a pre-treatment.
+-The input data of all the models were autoscaled in the CSV spreadsheets, as a pre-treatment.

 -The CSV files were divided into calibration and prediction sets, according to the number of samples.